wasmake/beer-finder-nolte/README.md

 =================================

 FullStack Web app based on NodeJS and (M)EAN Stack (not using databases).
-This app uses external APIs in order to work such as FuelEconomy XLM API, FuelAPI, and GoogleMaps API (You will be required to place your own API Key).
+This app uses external APIs in order to work such as <a href="https://www.fueleconomy.gov/ws/">FuelEconomy XML API</a>, <a href="https://www.fuelapi.com/">FuelAPI</a>, and GoogleMaps API (You will be required to place your own API Key on the config.json over /src/app/).

+This app calculates distance between two points (origin and destination) and gets the fuel economy average of the specific car given by the user from the FuelEconomy API.

 ### Getting up and running
 =================================